MOZAMBIQUE

 - Unlock your phone (needs at least a week) – there is no Wi-Fi

-- Make sure you’ve secured your visa : 30 Day Single Entry Tourist Visa
+- Make sure you’ve secured your visa if you need one.

 - THERE IS NO POST IN MOZAMBIQUE – bring anything you need with you!

-- You have sent LTO all the required documentation (insurance/flights/emergency)
+- You have sent LTO all the required documentation (insurance/flights/emergency/criminal record check)

 ESSENTIAL PACKING LIST - THINGS TO BRING